reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 Caching a function with `useCallback`  is only valuable in a few cases:

 - You pass it as a prop to a component wrapped in [`memo`.](/reference/react/memo) You want to skip re-rendering if the value hasn't changed.
-Memoization lets your component re-render only when dependencies aren't the same.
+Memoization lets your component re-render only if dependencies changed.
 - The function you're passing is later used as a dependency of some Hook.
 For example, another function wrapped in `useCallback` depends on it, or you depend on this function from [`useEffect.`](/reference/react/useEffect)

 There is no benefit to wrapping a function in `useCallback` in other cases.
 There is no significant harm to doing that either, so some teams choose to not think about individual cases, and memoize as much as possible.
-The downside of this approach is that code becomes less readable.
+The downside is that code becomes less readable.
 Also, not all memoization is effective: a single value that's "always new" is enough to break memoization for an entire component.

 Note that `useCallback` does not prevent *creating* the function.
-You're always creating a function (and that's fine!), but React ignores it and gives you back a cached function if dependencies haven't changed.
+You're always creating a function (and that's fine!), but React ignores it and gives you back a cached function if nothing changed.

 **In practice, you can make a lot of memoization unnecessary by following a few principles:**

-1. When a component visually wraps other components, let it [accept JSX as children.](/learn/passing-props-to-a-component#passing-jsx-as-children) This way, when the wrapper component updates its own state, React knows that its children don't need to re-render.
+1. When a component visually wraps other components, let it [accept JSX as children.](/learn/passing-props-to-a-component#passing-jsx-as-children) Then, if the wrapper component updates its own state, React knows that its children don't need to re-render.
 1. Prefer local state and don't [lift state up](/learn/sharing-state-between-components) any further than necessary.
-For example, don't keep transient state like forms and whether an item is hovered at the top of your tree or in a global state library.
+Don't keep transient state like forms and whether an item is hovered at the top of your tree or in a global state library.
 1. Keep your [rendering logic pure.](/learn/keeping-components-pure) If re-rendering a component causes a problem or produces some noticeable visual artifact, it's a bug in your component!
 Fix the bug instead of adding memoization.
 1. Avoid [unnecessary Effects that update state.](/learn/you-might-not-need-an-effect) Most performance problems in React apps are caused by chains of updates originating from Effects that cause your components to render over and over.
 1. Try to [remove unnecessary dependencies from your Effects.](/learn/removing-effect-dependencies) For example, instead of memoization, it's often simpler to move some object or a function inside an Effect or outside the component.

-If a specific interaction still feels laggy, [use the React Developer Tools profiler](/blog/2018/09/10/introducing-the-react-profiler.html) to see which components would benefit the most from memoization, and add memoization where needed.
+If a specific interaction still feels laggy, [use the React Developer Tools profiler](/blog/2018/09/10/introducing-the-react-profiler.html) to see which components benefit the most from memoization, and add memoization where needed.
 These principles make your components easier to debug and understand, so it's good to follow them in any case.
-In the long term, we're researching [doing granular memoization automatically](https://www.youtube.com/watch?v=lGEMwh32soc) to solve this once and for all.
+In long term, we're researching [doing memoization automatically](https://www.youtube.com/watch?v=lGEMwh32soc) to solve this once and for all.

 </DeepDive>